Beaches, Adventure, and Soccer

 Soccer is central to Costa Rica’s pura vida culture–everywhere we look we’ll find makeshift goals, pickup games, and fan-packed stadiums.
 We’ll split our time between the Guanacaste and Puntarenas provinces, both on the Pacific Coast, where we will play, train, and engage with the local communities and academies.
 We will also enjoy zip-lining and plenty of time on white-sand beaches.
 Join us to take in the stunning beauty of Costa Rica and learn about local culture while playing soccer on the coast, in the rainforest, and everywhere in between.

-In Costa Rica Woza partners with Puntarenas FC, a 2nd Division professional club with an incredible focus on giving back to their local community.
-We work closely with Roberto Wong, one of PFC's star players, to organize community soccer tournaments and other local events, such as a soccer camp at the nearby children's center managed by Roberto's father-in-law.
+In Costa Rica, Woza partners with Roberto Wong Futbol Academy, run by former 2nd Division player, Roberto Wong.
+Roberto also coaches the U23s at Puntarenas FC, a club with an incredible focus on giving back to their local community.
+We work closely with Roberto to organize community soccer tournaments and other local events, such as a soccer camp at the nearby children's center managed by Roberto's father-in-law.

 Day 1: Trip Start